 I love a good quinoa salad and this chicken caprese quinoa salad is one of my favorites.
 The gooey melted mozzarella cheese combined with the juicy cherry tomatoes go so well together.
 This is a great recipe for anyone counting macros or looking for new meal prep ideas!

-- 4 oz Chicken Breast (about half a large breast), (about 1 small breast)
+- 4 oz Boneless, Skinless, Chicken Breast, (about 1 small breast)

 - ¼ tsp Black Pepper